-The city of Winsted staff members are: front Winsted police officers Jim Lammers and Justin Heldt, Police Chief Mike Henrich, and police officer Dan Pohl; back City Administrator Brad Martens, utility billing clerk Amanda Zeidler, administrative assistant Raquel Kirchoff, Clerk/Treasurer Deb Boelter, maintenance supervisor Dave Meyer, maintenance worker Jamie Stotko, and maintenance worker John Schlechter.
+The city of Winsted staff members are: front Winsted police officers Justin Heldt, Jim Lammers, and Dan Pohl, and Police Chief Mike Henrich; back City Administrator Clay Wilfahrt, utility billing clerk Amanda Zeidler, administrative assistant Raquel Kirchoff, Clerk/Treasurer Deb Boelter, maintenance supervisor Dave Meyer, maintenance worker Jamie Stotko, and maintenance worker John Schlechter.

-The Winsted City Council includes: front Mayor Steve Stotko and Council Member Bonnie Quast; back council members George Schulenberg, Dave Mochinski*, and Tom Ollig. *Mochinski resigned from the council in December 2012, after the photo was taken.
-Council Member Max Fasching (not pictured) was appointed Jan.
-15, 2013.
+The Winsted City Council includes: front Mayor Steve Stotko and Council Member Bonnie Quast; back council members George Schulenberg, Max Fasching, and Tom Ollig.

 City Clerk-Treasurer Deb Boelter

 Police Chief Mike Henrich (retiring in Feb.
 2014)

 Officers Justin Heldt and Dan Pohl, and Jim Lammers

 Public Works Dave Meyer, Jamie Stotko, and John Schlechter